 The healthcare sector presents a challenge for traditional security practices for a variety of reasons.
-For instance, when I was the director of security for a hospital, a surveyor from The Joint Commission asked me, "What keeps you up at night?”
-My answer was simple and only two words, “access control.”
+For instance, when I was the director of security for a hospital, someone asked me "What keeps you up at night?”
+My answer was simple and only two words: “access control.”

 Access control is the foundational principle for securing any environment and has been challenging in the healthcare environment, especially in hospitals.
 The challenge is between the desire of the administration to provide a welcoming environment of care and maintaining security.
 Many times, this welcoming environment was characterized by unlocked and accessible hospital entrances at any time.

 COVID-19 and an increase in patient and visitor violence have placed tremendous strains on hospitals and healthcare in general.
-The unlocked and accessible entrances were replaced with limited access and controlled doors, limited visitation hours and areas, wellness screenings and mask protocols.
+Those unlocked and accessible entrances were replaced with limited access and controlled doors, limited visitation hours and areas, wellness screenings and mask protocols.
 People were scared and confused, often leading to the aggravation that, at times, progressed to aggression and violence.

 A survey from the American College of Emergency Physicians released in August 2022, revealed that 85% of emergency physicians believe the rate of violence experienced in emergency departments has increased over the past five years, with 45% indicating it has greatly increased.
-In addition, two-thirds of emergency physicians (66%) believe COVID-19 has increased the amount of violence in emergency departments and nearly seven in ten (69%) emergency physicians say that COVID-19 has decreased the level of trust between patients and physicians or emergency department staff.
+In addition, two-thirds of emergency physicians (66%) believe COVID-19 has increased the amount of violence in emergency departments and nearly 7 in 10 (69%) emergency physicians say COVID-19 has decreased the level of trust between patients and physicians or emergency department staff.

 Technology Addresses Increased Violence

-Hesitancies by an administration that security practitioners and consultants traditionally have encountered are trending toward the administration’s acquiescence for implementation.
+Hesitancies by an administration that security practitioners, consultants and integrators traditionally have encountered are trending toward the administration’s acquiescence for implementation.
 This includes enclosing nurse stations and intake desks in the emergency department, staffing security posts directly in emergency department waiting rooms and treatment areas, ensuring waiting room furniture cannot be easily used as weapons, and utilizing visitor management systems to track all who enter the facility.

-With COVID-19 precautions raising the level of access control in hospitals, employing turnstiles has become a growing trend.
+Turnstiles: With COVID-19 precautions raising the level of access control in hospitals, employing turnstiles has become a growing trend.
 It is clear to the administration that it is necessary to control access and station staff at entrances with the responsibility for operating visitor management systems integrated tightly with turnstiles.
 Administration may perceive an opportunity for improvement for the next pandemic or situation requiring more monitoring and limitations to access their facilities and realize that having turnstiles in place now will help with their continuity of operation plans in the future.

-In addition to WTMDs and turnstiles at emergency departments and other entrances, weapon detection systems have more commonly been explored and implemented by healthcare organizations.
-Passive weapon detection systems utilizing sensor housings and more aesthetically pleasing than WTMDs are trending.
+Passive Weapons Detection: In addition to walk-through metal detectors and turnstiles at emergency departments and other entrances, weapon detection systems have more commonly been explored and implemented by healthcare organizations.
+More aesthetically pleasing passive weapon detection systems utilizing sensor housings are trending.
 These detectors use millimeter wavelength and other technology and can be designed less intrusively to look like flowerpots or posts.